How much does it cost for dual citizenship? Understanding the financial implications.

 So…how much does it cost for dual citizenship in total?

 The cost of preparing the documentation is around €1,800.
-However, you should also consider the expenses of hiring a lawyer if you choose to apply through the courts, and the costs associated with living in Italy, if you choose to apply at a commune.
+However, you should also consider the expenses of hiring a lawyer if you choose to apply through the courts, following the enactment of Law 74/2025.
 Seeking Italian dual citizenship can present several common challenges.
-One of the primary difficulties is gathering all the necessary documents, especially if they are old or have been lost over time.
-This often involves extensive research and contacting various government agencies.

 Additionally, the process of obtaining apostilles and translating documents into Italian can be time-consuming and costly.
-Applicants may also face bureaucratic delays and long waiting times for consular appointments.
 Navigating the legal requirements and ensuring that all paperwork is correctly completed can be complex, making professional assistance highly beneficial.
-Despite these challenges, the rewards of obtaining Italian citizenship often make the effort worthwhile.

 Begin your journey to Italian citizenship